Medicare Supplement Plan D is a Medigap plan that covers some out-of-pocket costs individuals with Medicare would otherwise be responsible for paying.

 Medigap Plan D costs between $120 to $240 depending on your age, location, gender, and tobacco use.
 Medicare Supplement insurance costs can vary greatly depending on many factors.

-A beneficiary in their open enrollment period will likely pay less than someone going through medical underwriting, outside of the OEP.
+A beneficiary in their Open Enrollment Period will likely pay less than someone going through medical underwriting outside the OEP.

 How to Sign Up for Medicare Supplement Plan D?